bluescarni/mppp/doc/sphinx/benchmarks.rst

 ==========

 This section contains various benchmarks comparing mp++ to other multiprecision libraries.
-All benchmarks were run on an Intel Core i7-6700K Skylake in a 64bit GNU/Linux environment, using the GCC compiler.
+All benchmarks were run on an AMD Ryzen 1700 in a 64-bit GNU/Linux environment, using the GCC compiler version 7.1.
 The benchmarking code is available `here <https://github.com/bluescarni/mppp/tree/master/benchmark>`__.

 In addition to mp++, the following libraries are used in the benchmarks: